chetan-prime/highlight-ta/README.md

 ##Details##

 Highlight-Ta is a stand-along script that uses a regex to highlight text inside a textarea.
 It also adjusts its height to fit its text while following CSS declarations like box-sizing, padding, and min/max height.
-Highlight-Ta was created for designers and developers who need a fast, highlighted textarea without relying on jQuery or weighty, third-party libraries.
+Highlight-Ta was created for designers and developers who need to highlight text in a textarea without relying on jQuery or weighty third-party libraries.

 ##Usage##